12 Apr 2017 10 Ways To Improve Your Business’ TripAdvisor Ranking

 8. Embrace Negative Feedback

-While a good review can lead to new custom, a bad review can have a much more damning effect.
+While a good review can lead to new customers, a bad review can have a much more damning effect.
 Thank the customer for their input and put yourself in their shoes.
 If you go even further and turn a customer’s negative experience into a positive one you might be able to flip the situation and gain yourself even more positive feedback.

 The reviews you receive are a great chance to understand what your customers want and need.
 Companies often spend tens of thousands of pounds on market research.
 Reviews are a wealth of free and invaluable information.
 If you see patterns in the comments then take action, your customers have spoken.